What is an elephant shrew?

 Elephant shrews are not, in fact, shrews.
 Recent evidence suggests that they are more closely related to a group of African mammals that includes elephants, sea cows, and aardvarks.
 Elephant shrews (also called sengis) are represented by a single family, the Macroscelididae, including four genera and 19 living species.

-They take their name from their long, pointed head and very long, mobile, trunk-like nose.
-They have long, slim legs, a characteristic hunchbacked posture, and a long tail.
+They take their name from their long pointed head and very long, mobile, trunk-like nose.
+They have rather long, legs for their size, which move in a hopping fashion like rabbits.
+They have a hunchbacked posture and a long, scaly tail.
 A gland on the underside of the tail produces a strong scent used to mark territories.
-This musky smell apparently serves as a deterrent against many carnivores.
+This musky smell serves as a deterrent against many carnivores.

 Elephant shrews like bugs.

-The elephant shrew eats invertebrates like ants, termites, beetles, spiders, millipedes, and worms.
+The elephant shrew eats “leaf litter invertebrates” such as ants, termites, beetles, spiders, millipedes, and earthworms.
 Unlike many other small mammals, the elephant shrew feeds during daylight.
+They play a significant role in maintaining natural checks of insect populations.